DebtCare Review

 Timeline

 Timelines vary by case complexity, document quality, creditor responses, legal routing, and payment performance.
-DebtCare’s own public guidance says approved consumers can receive a provisional repayment plan within the first five days, says the restructuring work starts once you officially become a client, and gives an average overall time frame of about 60 months, with other public copy referring to 36 to 60 months in many cases.
+DebtCare’s public FAQs say approved consumers can receive a provisional repayment plan within the first five days, say the restructuring work starts once you officially become a client, and indicate a case-specific overall term that commonly runs for years.

 • Getting started: the initial assessment can begin quickly, but a real affordability review still depends on full information being supplied.